 The Hixson-Lied College of Fine and Performing Arts is comprised of the School of Art, Art History and Design, the Glenn Korff School of Music including the Dance Division, the Johnny Carson School of Theatre and Film, the Johnny Carson Center for Emerging Media Arts, and the Mary Riepma Ross Media Arts Center.
 In addition, the Great Plains Art Museum, the Lied Center for the Performing Arts, and the Sheldon Museum of Art are affiliated with the College.

 The College offers a wide range of degrees: the bachelor of arts, the bachelor of fine arts, the bachelor of music, and the bachelor of music education.
 The programs in the College provide students with both a general liberal education, as well as specialized training in their chosen field.
-Many of the degrees offered by the College are professionally oriented, and prepare students to enter an occupation directly or to attend graduate or professional schools.
-Students may major in art, art history, graphic design, music, music education, theatre arts, or dance.
+Many of the degrees offered by the College are professionally oriented and prepare students to enter an occupation directly or to attend graduate or professional schools.
+Students may major in art, art history, graphic design, dance, music, music education, theatre arts, or emerging media arts.
 Each of the academic units in the Hixson-Lied College of Fine and Performing Arts is accredited by the national accrediting organization in the field: the National Association of Schools of Art and Design, the National Association of Schools of Dance, the National Association of Schools of Music, and the National Association of Schools of Theatre.

 The Hixson-Lied College of Fine and Performing Arts is committed to facilitating the interaction between the many arts entities on campus and to providing students with a high quality education and many opportunities to participate in cultural activities.